 1 tbsp hemp, walnut, or olive oil (completely optional, omit for oil-free)

 Freshly ground black pepper

 Using a standing blender or an immersion blender and deep cup or jar, puree all the ingredients (starting with 2 tablespoons of the agave nectar/maple syrup, until fully smooth and creamy.
 Add additional sweetener to taste, if desired.
-Makes about 2/3 cup.
+Makes a little over 1/2 cup.

 Kid-Friendly: When I omit the garlic and use the lesser amount of ginger, my kids really like this dressing.